JensKnipper/personal-blog/_posts/2022-05-30-receiving-emails-in-java.md

 layout: post
 title: Receiving mails in Java with IMAP or POP3
 author: jens_knipper
-date: '9999-06-30 01:00:00'
+date: '2022-05-30 01:00:00'
 description: I was recently in need to write some small demo project which was receiving and processing mails.
 There is a lot of documentation for receiving mails, but gathering information about the sending part is less easy.
 categories: Java, Mail, IMAP, POP3
 ---
 This example shows you how to receive mails in Java either using the IMAP or the POP3 protocol.
+The SSL encrypted variants IMAPS and POP3S are also supported.
 Received mails will be set to read, which means that you will only receive the latest ones.
 I will also give some hints about how to handle incoming mails concerning application security.
  Remember to alwalys sanitize user inputs.

 ## Receiving mails

---TODO split up and explain code
+You need to use to the following import statement `import javax.mail.*;` to be able to connect mail servers.
+The constructor of the client is straightforward.
+It is simply used to pass and store some values into fields, which are then used later on.
+We are interested in the protocol, host, port user and password.
+Valid values for the protocol are imap, imaps, pop3 and pop3s.

 {% highlight java %}
-import javax.mail.*;
-import java.util.ArrayList;
-import java.util.List;
-import java.util.Properties;

 public final class MailReceiveClient {
     private final String protocol;
     private final String host;
     private final String port;